 - If you have an ECR passport, it doesn’t mean that you can’t work in other countries, but for that, you will need an emigration clearance that you won’t need if you have a Non-ECR.
 The POE (protector of emigrants) officer will be responsible for the emigration clearance.

-The primary purpose of emigration clearance is to protect the unskilled worker community of Indians from being exploited at the international level by making them go through credentials evaluation.
+The primary purpose of emigration clearance is to protect the unskilled worker community of Indians from being exploited at the international level by making them go through a credentials evaluation.
 There are adequately certified agents who do emigration clearance.

-You will need an emigration clearance to avoid fraud and exploitation if you want to work in the 17 countries’ list.
+You will need an emigration clearance to avoid fraud and exploitation if you want to work in the 17 countries list.
 The list includes Yemen, Iraq, Thailand, Qatar, Sudan, Libya, Jordan, United Arab Emirates, Lebanon, Malaysia, Oman, Afghanistan, Kuwait, Bahrain, Kingdom of Saudi Arabia, Syria, and Indonesia.

-Are you eligible for the Non-ECR passport category?
+Are you Eligible for the Non-ECR Passport Category?

 Many people have eligibility concerns for a Non-ECR passport, so we will address them once and for all today.